 The employee experience and work engagement

-David Guest, professor of organisational psychology and human resource management at King’s College London, believes the confusion arises from the tradition approach to employee engagement.
+Despite extensive research, narrowing down a precise definition of employee engagement remains a real challenge.
+David Gest, professor of organisational psychology and human resource management at King’s College London, believes the confusion arises from the traditional approach to employee engagement.
 He splits engagement into two types:

 Traditional organisational engagement = organisational commitment and organisational citizenship behaviour

 Work engagement = giving employees more autonomy, responsibility and more challenge in their individual jobs

 Only if both of these strands are met, he argues, can employee engagement truly be achieved.

 “If you can use work design plus organisational support to generate engagement in the job or work that people do, that seems to first of all get better responses on the surveys, and second to be associated with higher wellbeing… On balance I think you will get enhanced productivity, because with enhanced wellbeing you will have lower absence, fewer quits and generally more positive employees.”